 Are you interested in the computational arts?
 Pull from courses in a variety of disciplines such as sound design, critical media theory, experiential media and engineering to create a unique experience based on your background and interests.

-The MS program in digital culture is designed for practitioners and makers in design and the arts who have an interest in software and system development and seek to enhance their practice through expanded engagement with interactive, embodied media design in an interdisciplinary environment.
+The MS program in media arts and sciences is designed for practitioners and makers in design and the arts who have an interest in software and system development and seek to enhance their practice through expanded engagement with interactive, embodied media design in an interdisciplinary environment.
 The program allows artists and designers to explore new avenues for real-time media creation that seek to go beyond current paradigms.

 Coursework also explores current practices in various contexts (performance environments, health and wellbeing, social media and communication) as well as engineering-based approaches to developing experiential systems with social impact.